Dur4nt3/todo_project/to-implement.md

     1) Type 1 - Not Editable: Modals that include a task's information but don't include an option to edit the task's details - *COMPLETE*

-    2) Type 2 - Editable: Modal that both include a task's information and include an option to edit the task's details
+    2) Type 2 - Editable: Modal that both include a task's information and include an option to edit the task's details - *COMPLETE*

 - Search tab: